 And in the Currents Section:

-These papers successfully explore our subject areas and transdisciplinary topics and expand our understanding of the natural laws around us.
+All of these papers successfully explore various subject areas as well as transdisciplinary topics and expand our understanding of the natural laws around us.
 The abstracts for each of the papers are published in English, French, German, Portuguese, and Spanish.

 Also included on the Journal’s website are tools for dissertation searches, research links, archival documents of the Rosicrucian Order, AMORC, and information on how to submit a paper.
-The submission deadline for the Rose+Croix Journal is February 15 each year, however, authors are encouraged to submit their papers for the peer-review process as soon as they are ready.
+The submission deadline for the Rose+Croix Journal is May 15 for the following year’s annual issue; however, authors are encouraged to submit their papers for the peer-review process as soon as they are ready.
 Both Rosicrucian members and non-members are invited to submit papers for consideration.
-Papers from all volumes of the Journal continue to be on to the important listing service academia.edu to provide access to a wider audience of scholars.
+Papers from all volumes of the Journal continue to be on the important listing service academia.edu to provide access to a wider audience of scholars.

 If you would like to join our team of volunteers working on the Rose+Croix Journal, please let us know.
 All areas and levels of expertise are welcome.